 You should get used to navigating through the PDF version as this is the medium you have to work through during the examination.

 Please remember that study of API 510 code has to be “thorough” and total, while study of ASME Sec.
 VIII Div.1, ASME Sec.
 IX and ASME Sec.
 V should be such that it can cover the topics mentioned in the “Body of Knowledge”.

-Our E-leaning course not only covers the complete body of knowledge, but also designed to elaborate or concise the topics depending on number of questions you may expect from a particular section.
-This is to ensure that you are focussed more on topics that have higher number of questions.
+Our E-leaning course not only completely covers the body of knowledge, but also designed to elaborate or brief the topics depending on number of questions you may expect from a particular section.
+This is to ensure that you are focused more on topics that have higher number of questions.